-Performance Criteria
+Performance criteria

-- (d) Describe how infection can spread in a health sector environment. - (e) Describe the personal responsibility of the individual in relation to preventing infection. - (f) Identify a range of infection control measures in a health sector environment. - (g) Demonstrate how the spread of infection can be prevented in a specified practical activity.
+- (a) Describe how infection can spread in a health sector environment. - (b) Describe the personal responsibility of the individual in relation to preventing infection. - (c) Identify a range of infection control measures in a health sector environment. - (d) Demonstrate how the spread of infection can be prevented in a specified practical activity.